Keyfactor/command-cert-manager-issuer/README.md

 make undeploy
 ```

-To remove the custom resource definitions (CRDs) for the cert-manager external issuer for Keyfactor EJBCA, run:
+To remove the custom resource definitions (CRDs) for the cert-manager external issuer for Keyfactor command, run:
 ```shell
 make uninstall
 ```